apache/skywalking/docs/en/FAQ/Compatible-with-other-javaagent-bytecode-processing.md

 ## Compatible with other javaagent bytecode processing

 ### Problem
-1. when use skywalking agent, arthas can't work well https://github.com/apache/skywalking/pull/4858
+1. When use skywalking agent, some other agent, such as Arthas, can't work well https://github.com/apache/skywalking/pull/4858

 2. Custom java agent retransform class fails with Skywalking agent